Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Literature Review

-The strongest empirical support for our hypothesis comes from studies that isolate institutional (informed) trading from aggregate data.

-\citet{CAMPBELL200966} develop an algorithm to infer institutional order flow from TAQ (Trade and Quote) data.
-Crucially, they validate their measure against quarterly 13F filings, which report holdings as a percentage of shares outstanding.
-Their methodology naturally aligns with market capitalization scaling, as 13F-based validation requires measuring flow relative to total equity, not daily volume.
-They explicitly measure institutional order flow as a percentage of total market capitalization, providing a direct precedent for our $S^{MC}$ measure.
+Two influential studies illustrate the implicit normalization choices in the literature. \citet{CAMPBELL200966} infer institutional order flow from TAQ data and validate their measure against quarterly 13F filings, which report holdings as a percentage of shares outstanding---a market-capitalization-based metric.
+Their methodology naturally aligns with our $S^{MC}$ measure. \citet{Beber2011} define ``active sector order flow'' as the deviation from a cap-weighted baseline ($w_i = M_i / \sum M_j$), explicitly treating market capitalization as the neutral benchmark for institutional positioning. \citet{LEWELLEN201162} finds that institutional capital allocation scales with firm size rather than daily trading activity.
+These studies implicitly adopt the normalization our theory prescribes for capacity-constrained traders, though without formalising the underlying principle.

-\citet{Beber2011} investigate the information content of sector-level order flow.
-They explicitly define ``active sector order flow'' as the flow in excess of the proportion dictated by the sector's \textit{market capitalization}.
-Mathematically, they calculate ``passive'' flow as the total market flow multiplied by the sector's market cap weight ($w_i = M_i / \sum M_j$).
-This definition formalizes the idea that the ``neutral'' expectation for flow is proportional to $M_i$, not $V_i$.
-Any deviation from this cap-weighted baseline represents an active, potentially informed, view.

-\citet{LEWELLEN201162} analyzes how institutional investors aggregate to affect asset prices.
-His findings suggest that institutions, constrained by benchmarks and capacity, allocate capital in ways that scale with firm size rather than daily trading activity.